mohamedsidry/alx-system_engineering-devops/0x01-shell_permissions/README.md

   ## TASK 7

-     - commnd chmod 775 hello
+     - commnd chmod a+x hello (chmod 775 hello)

-     add execute permission to user and group and add read permission to other
+     add execute permission to all

+  ## TASK 8

+     - command chmod 007 hello

+     add all permission to others only